 March 23, 2012 | By Sikh Siyasat Bureau

-The protests will culminate in a large Europe-wide demonstration outside the European Parliament in Brussels on Thursday 29 March.
-Members of the European Parliament from across Europe are expected to join the demonstration and show solidarity with the Sikh community by demanding the time has come for the death penalty in India to come to an end.
+The protests over the next ten days will culminate in a large Europe-wide demonstration outside the European Parliament in Brussels on Wednesday 28 March from 1 to 3pm.
+MEPs from across Europe will join the demonstration and show solidarity with the Sikh community by demanding the time has come for the death penalty in India to come to an end.

 Balwant Singh was a close friend of Dilawar Singh, a serving police officer in the Punjab Police who in 1995 killed the then Chief Minister of Punjab, Beant Singh, who was responsible for the mass genocide of the Sikhs in the 1980s and early 1990s.

 Other than Balwant Singh a number of Sikhs have been sent to the gallows by India in recent times for their role in targeting the likes of Indira Gandhi and General Vaidya who were directly responsible for the killing of thousands of innocent Sikhs in the Indian army assault on the Golden Temple Complex in June 1984.